devxkrxshna/devxkrxshna/README.md

 - 👋 Hi, I’m @devxkrxshna
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Machine learning and all it's subsets
-- 🌱 I’m currently learning data structures and algorithms
+- 🌱 I’m currently learning data structures and algorithms and full stack web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...